yochaigal/cairn/wip/2e/vald.md

 ### Everywhere Else

 Most towns and villages are built within a day's walk from one another, near a source of water and lumber.
-Most are self-sufficient and rely on nearby farms and local hunters for food.
-Trade is common, as itinerant merchants, Kettlewrights, and various peddlers pass through settlements on a regular basis.
+Larger villages try to be self-sufficient, but may still rely on nearby farms and local hunters for food.
+Most settlements were originally organized around a specific industry such as lumber, brewing, fishing, mining, etc., and itinerant merchants, Kettlewrights, and various peddlers pass through on a semi-regular basis.
 Trails to and from the larger towns are fairly common, but maintained roads are almost non-existent, except to the distant Cities.

-In the Riverlands, Rill Runners operate
+In the lowlands, Rill Runners help ferry passengers through winding

 ## Factions